azzgo/dotfiles/README.md

 - Coc is the yyds

-#### null-ls

-only `prettier` you need install globally.

 ### other notes

 - the sql syntax file is forked copy from [Improved SQL syntax for vim](https://github.com/shmup/vim-sql-syntax)

-## vimrc - with coc
+## vimrc - for simple edit environment

-- sometime i need a simple but quick develop environment, coc with vim is suit for me
+- sometime i need a simple edit environment

-## Vim bare - the vimrc.bare
+## Vim bare -  for tmp edit environment

 The vim config is only a minimal config for liking server environment editor, so it doesn't have magic here.